UCLA-Trustworthy-AI-Lab/table-synthesizers/README.md

 ### Getting Help

-- Run `python test/test_models_comprehensive.py --mode ultra-quick` to verify setup
+- Run `./run_comprehensive_tests.sh --core` or `python tests/integration/test_models_comprehensive.py --mode ultra-quick` to verify setup
 - Check CLAUDE.md for detailed architecture and troubleshooting
-- All models have been tested and verified working as of September 2025
+- All models have been tested and verified working as of December 2025

 ## 📄 License